This post was updated on April 3rd, 2023

 I use these ingredients in a lot of my PCOS recipes.
 Many also feature in my free 30-Day PCOS Diet Challenge and free 3-Day Meal Plan.

 Studies show that it’s possible to get enough inositol from diet alone [7, 8].
-But these diets are too high in carbohydrates, especially for women with PCOS.
-Getting the right macros for PCOS is a fundamental aspect of managing PCOS symptoms.
-That’s why supplementing with inositol makes a lot of sense for women with PCOS.
+But these diets are too high in carbohydrates for women with PCOS.
+Getting the right balance of macronutrients is a fundamental aspect of managing PCOS.
+That’s why inositol dietary supplements make a lot of sense.

 Large reviews of the scientific literature show uncertainty that inositol improves fertility [15, 16].
 But smaller studies done on PCOS women show promising results.
 Myo-inositol has been shown to: